Dimencia/DU-Orbital-Hud/README.md

 ## Autopilot may be unstable for short range trips (<2SU or so), and will almost certainly send you through atmosphere if you're too close to the target

-# Do not engage the autopilot if you do not have clear line of sight to the target
+## Do not engage the autopilot if you do not have clear line of sight to the target

 It cannot detect if there is a planet in the way.
 It'll just go for it.

 # Auto-Landing should be used with supervision.
 It cannot detect mountains or cliffs in the way, and if you try to auto-takeoff from the thades scar, don't blame me

-## Controls/Info - ButtonHUD
+## Button Info
 This HUD uses on-screen buttons, and so needs to be able to use your mouse.
 The only way to keep DU from trying to use your mouse for input is to set the Control Scheme to Keyboard.
 You can then right click the seat, *Advanced -> Edit LUA Parameters* and find the checkboxes to choose which control scheme you would actually like to use.

 ![ButtonHUD Example](/ButtonHUD_example_2.png)

-The usual hotkeys from the MINHUD versions apply, but it should be easier to use the new button system.
+The usual hotkeys apply, but it should be easier to use the new button system.
+We will be converting this to work with screens and a Remote Controller once the screen flicker bug is fixed.
+For now, many options are missing from the buttons since Remote Controllers must use the hotkeys

 Hold **Shift** to show the UI overlay with buttons.
 Mouse over a button and let go of Shift to select it.